One union rejects deal days ahead of rail strike deadline - NewsBreak

 “All parties need to stay at the table, bargain in good faith to resolve outstanding issues, and come to an agreement," White House Press Secretary Karine Jean-Pierre said.
 "A shutdown of our freight system is an unacceptable outcome for our economy and the American people, and all parties must work to avoid just that.”

-If the two sides can't agree, Congress could step in to block a strike and impose terms on the railroads and unions, but it wasn't clear Wednesday how quickly they could or would act because Democrats and Republicans can't readily agree on a solution.
+If the two sides can't agree, Congress could step in to block a strike and impose terms on the railroads and unions, but it wasn't clear Wednesday how quickly they could or would act because Democrats and Republicans may not be able to readily agree on a solution.
 A number of business groups have written letters to lawmakers over the past week urging them to be prepared to step in because of their concerns that a rail strike would be what the Business Roundtable called an “economic catastrophe."

-With the midterm elections just weeks away, politics will play a role if Congress has to settle this dispute.
-Democrats are wary of becoming crosswise with their allies in organized labor, as unions tend to be strong supporters in elections.
-At the same time, Republicans see an opportunity to put pressure on Biden and his party if the railroads teeter toward a strike.
-But it's entirely possible that all sides would be blamed for a rail shutdown.

 The many businesses that rely on railroads to deliver their raw materials and finished products say a rail strike would cause significant problems particularly for oil refineries, chemical businesses, auto makers, retailers and agricultural groups.
 The Association of American Railroads trade group estimated that a strike would cost the economy more than $2 billion a day.